 Top 10 Athletes Best Remembered for One Bad PlayThese are the top 10 athletes who either have may or may not have great careers and yet, are best remembered for one bad play.

-With the Bills down 20-19 in Super Bowl XXV, Scott Norwood missed what would've been the game-winning field goal in the loss to the New York Giants.
+With the Bills down 20-19 in Super Bowl XXV, Scott Norwood missed what would have been the game-winning field goal in the loss to the New York Giants.

 Down by one in the 1993 NCAA Title game against North Carolina, Chris Webber of Michigan, who wasn't called for traveling, called a timeout.
-The only problem was that Michigan didn't have a timeout.
-Tar Heels ended up winning 77-71.
+The only problem was that Michigan didn't have any timeouts left.
+The Tar Heels ended up winning 77-71.

 I'm pretty sure Chris Webber's stellar career supersedes that one college play.

-In Super Bowl XIII against the Pittsburgh Steelers and down 21-14, Dallas Cowboys tight end Jackie Smith dropped what would've been a game-tying touchdown pass in the end zone.
+In Super Bowl XIII against the Pittsburgh Steelers and down 21-14, Dallas Cowboys tight end Jackie Smith dropped what would have been a game-tying touchdown pass in the end zone.
 Dallas settled for a field goal to trail by four points.
-They lost the game by four points at 35-31.
+They lost the game by four points, at 35-31.

-Perfect from field goals and extra points all season long, kicker Gary Anderson missed a game-sealing kick for the Minnesota Vikings that would've given the Vikings a Super Bowl trip.
+Perfect from field goals and extra points all season long, kicker Gary Anderson missed a game-sealing kick for the Minnesota Vikings that would have given the Vikings a trip to the Super Bowl.
 Atlanta tied the game and won it in overtime.

 A great player who is almost entirely remembered for the ground ball that went between his legs.
 Such a shame.